 Understanding how to use "except," "except for," "but," "apart from," and "without" correctly helps in making your English more precise and accurate.
 Practice using these expressions in sentences to become more familiar with their proper usage.

-Recommended: Questions and Answers on unit 6 for JSS3 English language
+Recommended: Questions and Answers on Lesson notes 6 (unit 6) for JSS3 English language

 Please share this, thanks: